 We focus on the world's biggest health challenges and supporting the best possible environment for researchers to thrive.

 Our work with researchers and policy makers – as well as commercial, charitable and non-governmental organisations around the world – informs decisions about science and health, and provides strong evidence for coordinated global action.

 We want to help the world overcome Covid-19.
 We’re calling for urgent international action to get lifesaving tests, treatments and vaccines from the laboratory to the front line, so they reach those most in need around the world.

 Current practices prioritise outputs over people’s wellbeing.
 We want to help build a better research culture – one that is creative, inclusive and honest.

 The collective overuse of antibiotics has caused one of the most urgent health problems.
 We want to transform the world's response towards stemming the rise of drug-resistant infections.

 Vaccines prevent disease, save countless lives and cut healthcare costs.
 We want to help develop new vaccines and work out how to use the existing ones in a better way.

-Knowledge and understanding don’t stop at borders.
-We're working with the UK government and others to achieve a Brexit settlement that allows research to thrive in the UK and Europe.
+We worked with EU institutions, the UK government, the research sector and others to achieve a Brexit settlement that allows research to thrive in the UK and Europe.